maxwolf621/AZ/az-104/Test/EntraId.md

 https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/administrative-units

-## Custom Domain Creation
+## :star2: Custom Domain Creation

-**Q 4-23**
+:question: 4-23

 There is a requirement wherein the users must use the suffix of `@tutorialsdojo.com` instead of `tutorialsdojo.onmicrosoft.com` domain name.

 Which four actions should you perform in sequence?

 :a: :
 1. Provision a Microsoft Entra Directory
-2. Add Tutorialsdojo.com to Microsoft Entra ID
+2. Add `Tutorialsdojo.com` to Microsoft Entra ID
 3. Add the Microsoft Entra ID DNS information to your domain provider
-4. Verify Tutorialsdojo.com
+4. Verify `Tutorialsdojo.com`

 ---